Skip advert

 The top-spec Ultra trim adds 20-inch alloy wheels, a 360-degree parking camera, a fixed panoramic sunroof, a self-parking system, electric front seats and a 22kW on-board charger.

-The least expensive EX30 has a single-motor driving the rear wheels with 268bhp, and it comes with a 51kWh (49kWh useable) battery pack.
+The least expensive EX30 has a single-motor driving the rear wheels with 268bhp, and a 51kWh (49kWh useable) battery pack.
 Those after more range can go for the Single Motor Extended Range, which provides the most driving range in an EX30.
 It uses the same electric motor as the cheaper model, but adds a fairly sizeable 69kWh (64kWh usable) battery for just under 300 miles of range.

 Advertisement - Article continues below